Kyriosity/dotNet-dev-ideas/WPF-MVVM/Guidelines.md

 + ViewModel (*VM*) shall not know about View at all - any UI declarations there (colors/themes, sizes, layout, acoustic output/input) are principally wrong.

 ViewModel must render no UX decorations, but something like 'info', 'error', 'warning', 'off-time', 'off-line', 'low bandwidth', "untrusted".
-And it's the job of *View* to care about turning them into proper UX elements (e.g. icons, or red color for error label).
+And it's the job of *View* to care about turning them into proper UX elements (e.g. icons, or red labels).

 ## View
 + A *View* can be even not a view but, say, a voice assistant.
 Keeping in mind how disabled people may use your application is not only sane, but will boost design comprehension.
 + Write code-behind for views, provided no other technical solution possible in VieModel&nbsp;&nbsp;<sup>**_cs**</sup>.
 Datacontext, when set in code, is hardly good practice.

-+ On one following commit XAML&nbsp;&nbsp;<sup>**_xaml**</sup> can become very bulky (like any markup language).
++ Once on a next commit XAML&nbsp;&nbsp;<sup>**_xaml**</sup> can become very bulky (like any markup language).
 The rule of thumb - *divide et impera*.
 Divide into user controls, resources, elements.
-Even if these won't be re-used - otherwise it will be always a challenge to read and navigate in your XAML.
+Even if these won't be re-used - otherwise it will be a challenge to read and navigate in your XAML.

 &nbsp;&nbsp;<sup>**_cs**</sup><sub>&nbsp;&nbsp;Somehow in no WPF project i ever touched these files.</sub>